 On March 25, 1971, the Pakistan military began a 10-month campaign of genocide against the ethnic Bengali and Hindu religious communities in East Pakistan, a clear example of the facets of genocide as defined the United Nations Genocide Convention.
 This spurred the 10-month Bangladesh Liberation War and later the 13 day Indo-Pakistan war.
 Both ended on December 16, 1971 with the surrender of Pakistan.

-In the eyes of the Pakistani military, this attempt to eliminate Bengali Hindus would annihilate the Bangladesh liberation movement.
+In the eyes of the Pakistani military, Hindu, Bengali, and Indian identities were one and the same.
+Although Hindus were a special target of the Pakistan military, Bengali Muslim, Christian, Buddhist, and other religious groups were also significantly affected.
 By the end of the first month in March 1971, 1.5 million Bengalis were displaced.
 By November 1971, 10 million Bengalis, the majority of whom were Hindu, had fled to India.

-Although precise figures are difficult to obtain, between 2-3 million people were killed and at least 200,000 women were raped.
+Although precise figures are difficult to obtain, approximately 3 million people were killed and at least 200,000 women were raped.
 Bangladeshi journalist and policy analyst Anushay Hossain asserts, “many experts put that number closer to 400,000 women and girls who were raped, mass-raped, [and] imprisoned for months in notorious rape camps.”

 "Nothing is more clear or more easily documented, than the systematic campaign of terror - and its genocidal consequences launched by the Pakistan army on the night of March 25th… Hardest hit have been members of the Hindu community who have been robbed of their lands and shops systematically slaughtered, and, in some places, painted with yellow patches marked 'H'." — Sen. Edward M Kennedy, November 1971